MichaelZaniewski/Healthcare-Project/README.md

 ## Background and Overview

-The ultimate goal of this project is to analyze patterns in care quality, hospital efficiency, and payment behavior using SQL — demonstrating how data-driven insights can improve both operational performance and patient outcomes.
+The ultimate goal of this project is to analyze patterns in care quality, hospital efficiency, and payment behavior using SQL, demonstrating how data-driven insights can improve both operational performance and patient outcomes.

 - EDA strategies in Excel and SQL used to inspect, clean, and quality-check the dataset can be found [here](https://github.com/MichaelZaniewski/Healthcare-Project/blob/main/Excel%20Cleaning%20%26%20EDA.md).
 - Targeted SQL queries used to answer business questions and extract insights can be found [here](https://github.com/MichaelZaniewski/Healthcare-Project/blob/main/SQL%20Queries%20%26%20Results.md).
+- The custom Healthcare Dataset Generator can be found [here](https://github.com/MichaelZaniewski/Healthcare-Dataset-Generator/blob/main/README.md)

 ## ⚙️ Dataset Generator and Structure Overview